fly-lang/fly/llvm/docs/MergeFunctions.rst

 takes each block from each terminator in order.
 As an artifact, this also means that unreachable blocks are ignored.”

-So, using this walk we get BBs from *left* and *right* in the same order, and compare them by “``FunctionComparator::compare(const BasicBlock*, const BasicBlock*)``” method.
+So, using this walk we getValue BBs from *left* and *right* in the same order, and compare them by “``FunctionComparator::compare(const BasicBlock*, const BasicBlock*)``” method.